pramnora/bash/language/search/grep/01/README.md

 > Nat West, 0800 200 400, Bank

-...but, it can be used to search to find words inside of any other file format, too:
+...but, it can be used to search for words inside of any other file format, too:

 > grep Finance phonebook.txt
 > grep Finance phonebook.json